Design Bridges

 Published in Design Bridges

-Practical articles on all aspects of software design + dank memes
+Practical articles on all aspects of design in the software world, plus dank memes

 Slava Shestopalov 🇺🇦